dwpery/ClockWebApp/docs/README.md

 # Clock Web App

+## v1.1.1 is here!

+This update brings lots of bug fixes and changes but the main one is a revamped analog clock with new colour customization options!

+Download the update below or check it out on the new website (https://clockprogressive.web.app/)

+The next update will feature new launguages (French and Spanish) as well as other fixes and improvments!

 ## What is Clock Web App?

 Clock App is an Open Source web app developed for beign used in Web based OS.
 It is powerful and feature rich giving consumers and developers a good experience with intuitive UI.
 Code is formatted clearly and commented to allow developers to make changes and edit the code to fit with their OS.